Do Pets Enjoy Dressing Up for Halloween?

 But look closely at some of these photos.
 In the pet’s eyes you might see a note of humiliation or sadness.
 Like the court jester, they’ve been made to be comic relief.
 Shame seems to envelop them like a dark cloud.
 It’s as if a dog knows his dignity is circling the drain.

-In forcing them to wear a Yoda costume, are we depriving our pets of a basic right to decency?
+In forcing your cat to wear a bunny costume, are we depriving our pets of a basic right to decency?
 What if they’re just doing it for us?

-“That's one possibility,” says Alexandra Horowitz, Ph.D., an adjunct associate professor at Barnard College and author of Inside of a Dog: What Dogs See, Smell, and Know.
+“That's one possibility,” says Alexandra Horowitz, Ph.D., a senior research fellow and adjunct associate professor at Barnard College and author of Inside of a Dog: What Dogs See, Smell, and Know.
 “We are a society that asks dogs to stay frozen while we balance a dog treat on their nose.
 It pays off for them because we eventually give them the treat, the attention, the love.
 Dogs certainly have learned to endure small discomforts for our pleasure.”

 Rather than be happy about having an alter ego—say, a hot dog—pets might instead be thinking their human handlers are scolding them, Horowitz says.
 That's because domesticated dogs have wolf-like ancestors.
 Their cousins, wolves (Canis lupus), are prone to covering a subservient wolf’s body with their own as a form of reprimand.
 In covering a dog’s body with a costume, a dog might have a genetic disposition to feel like they’re being corrected.
 That’s why some might simply freeze in place or otherwise act sullen.

 “If they duck to get away, keep their tail low or ears back, or generally keep their body tight and low, that's submissive, appeasement behavior,” Horowitz says.